paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-095-presidential-election-campaign-fund.md

 Subsec. (d)(4).
 Pub.
 L. 94–283, § 303, added par.
 (4).

 1974—Pub.
-L. 93–443 substituted provisions respecting payments for presidential nominating conventions for prior provisions respecting information on proposed expenses, subsec. (a) relating to reports by candidates, and subsec. (b) to publication of summaries, see [section 434 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section434&num=0&edition=prelim), The Congress.
+L. 93–443 substituted provisions respecting payments for presidential nominating conventions for prior provisions respecting information on proposed expenses, subsec. (a) relating to reports by candidates, and subsec. (b) to publication of summaries.

 #### Effective Date of 1984 Amendment
 Pub.
 L. 98–355, § 1(c), July 11, 1984, 98 Stat.
 394, provided that: “The amendments made by this section [amending this section] shall take effect on January 1, 1984.”

 #### Effective Date of 1980 Amendment
 Amendment by Pub.
 L. 96–187 effective Jan.
 8, 1980, see section 301(a) of Pub.
-L. 96–187, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 96–187, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 #### Effective Date of 1974 Amendment
 Amendment by Pub.
 L. 93–443 applicable with respect to taxable years beginning after Dec.
 31, 1974, see section 410(c)(1) of Pub.
-L. 93–443, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 93–443, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-9009"></a>